rapsoj/hawaii-wildfire/data_cleaning/docs/student_guide.md

 ### 2. `clean_from_df(df)`

 This function takes in that raw DataFrame and cleans it.
 Think carefully about what cleaning needs to be done and which variables need to be selected.
+Ensure that the specified `Join Key` columns from the `project-tracking` file are present.
+This ensures your data can be linked with the other data in the pipeline.

 Example: